 These modules will help parents explore methods and activities to help their children become career equipped, socially and emotionally engaged, lifelong learners.

-- Overview: Teaching Your Teen the Skills That Matter
+- Teaching Your Teen the Skills that Matter

 Why do some high school graduates do well in college or the workplace while others do not?
 As families, how can we help our teens succeed?
 Education and business leaders are saying that intrapersonal (internal), interpersonal (social), and cognitive (academic) skills are all equally important for success in school and in life.
 To experience success, our teens need to develop all three types of these skills or competencies.